Jordan Clarke (actor)

-Life and career
+Early life and education

-Clarke was born in Webster, New York.
-He attended Cornell and trained as an actor at New York University.
+Clarke was born in Rochester, New York.
+He attended Cornell University and trained as an actor at New York University.

+Career

-Clarke made a number of guest appearances on shows in the late 1970s and early 1980s, including MASH, CHiPs, The Paper Chase, Law & Order, Spenser: For Hire, and Miami Vice.
+Clarke made a number of guest appearances on shows in the late-1970s and early-1980s, including MASH, CHiPs, The Paper Chase, Law & Order, Spenser: For Hire, and Miami Vice.
 He also played the role of Son Slater in an episode of The Waltons.

 Guiding Light

 Clarke had two high-profile roles on the CBS soap opera, Guiding Light.
 The first role, Dr. Tim Ryan, ran from 1974 to 1976.

 He is perhaps best known for his second GL role, as Billy Lewis.
 He played Billy on and off from the character's debut in 1982 to the show's end in 2009.
 In 2006, he received his first nomination and won his first Daytime Emmy for "Best Supporting Actor in a Drama Series" for his work on GL, an especially notable victory as he was not a contract player on the show at the time.